top of page

 • 3 min read

-If you opened your insurance renewal and thought, “I haven’t done anything—why did my rate go up?”, you’re not alone.
+If you opened your insurance renewal and thought, “I haven’t done anything—why did my rates go up?”, you’re not alone.
 Many homeowners and drivers here in Arkansas feel the same way.
 It can be stressful and confusing, especially when you haven’t filed any claims or changed your policy.

 The good news is that understanding the reasons behind rate changes, and knowing your options, can help you feel in control and even uncover potential savings.
 Let’s walk through the seven most common reasons insurance rates rise and what you can do about each one.